 2.)
 Don’t Skimp on Content Marketing and Creative

 Content marketing and creative services are something you should not skimp on or be cheap with.
 We see businesses all the time that run huge TV buys or digital buys, but the creative they run is low quality, or they don’t do a good job at rotating creative to help reduce ad decay.
 Ad decay happens when a target audience is served the exact same creative over a long period of time.
 This means you need to swap out or rotate your creative message every few weeks.
 With content marketing, this is the content that stays out on the web forever and doesn’t cost you anything after it’s done.
-For content marketing, think blog posts, videos, info-graphics or any other cool image that you publish on the web.
+For content marketing, think blog posts, videos, infographics or any other cool image that you publish on the web.
+You can also use dynamic QR code generators to help cross-promote your site.

 3.)
 Get Business Reviews for Your Local Business Online